ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

 After the subnets are authorized, make note of the host name of the Endurance or Performance storage server you want to use when you mount the volume.
 This information can be found on the {{site.data.keyword.filestorage_short}} detail page by clicking a specific volume.

-##  Configuring the VMware Virtual Machine Host
+##  Configuring the VMware virtual machine host

 ### Meeting the Prerequisites